-8 Project Name Public Facilities & Infrastructure: Aquatic Center at Martin Luther King, Jr. Park (NEW) Target Area Southeast within the City Goals Supported Public Facilities & Infrastructure Needs Addressed Community Needs Funding CDBG: \$627,824 (\$612,401 (FY2023); \$15,423 (FY2023 Program Income) Description The Aquatic Center at Martin Luther King Jr. Park is an \$11 million dollar project.
-A total of \$1 million dollars will be used over a 2-year period to add in the construction of the facility, equating to approximately 0.09% the of total cost.
+8 Project Name Public Facilities & Infrastructure: Aquatic Center at Martin Luther King, Jr. Park Target Area Southeast within the City Goals Supported Public Facilities & Infrastructure Needs Addressed Community Needs Funding CDBG: \$1,000,000 (\$387,959 (2024 EN); \$612,401 (PYF) Description The Aquatic Center at Martin Luther King Jr. Park is an \$11 million dollar project.
+A total of \$1 million dollars will be used over a 2-year period to add to the construction of the facility, equating to approximately 0.09% of the total cost.
 A total of \$10,000,000 was collected from fundraisers, donations, and other grants.
-CDBG Funds will be used for, but not limited to, recreation pool and infrastructure improvements (i.e., water lines, drainage, walk areas, etc.), etc. Target Date 2023-2025 Estimate the number and type of families that will benefit from the proposed activities Approximately 7,700 residents Location Description The target area is S. 8 th Street in southeast Yakima.
+CDBG Funds will be used for, but not limited to, recreation pool and infrastructure improvements (i.e., water lines, drainage, walk areas, etc.).
+Target Date 2023-2025 Estimate the number and type of families that will benefit from the proposed activities Approximately 7,700 residents Location Description The target area is S. 8 th Street in southeast Yakima.
 The area is predominately Hispanic and low-income.
 The area is densely populated, and the houses are small with backyards.
-The closest public pool is Franklin Park pool which is 3 miles away and is difficult to access via public transportation, which is prohibitive to pool use.
+The closest public pool is Franklin Park pool, which is 3 miles away and is difficult to access via public transportation, which is prohibitive to pool use.
 The location was chosen due to the high population density, and the public swimming pool was removed in the early 2000s due to the age of the facility and ongoing serious mechanical issues.
-Studies show that areas of high poverty and minorities have a higher rate of drownings, and a large percentage of the children do not know how to swim due to the lack of access to swimming lessons.
+Studies show that areas of high poverty and minorities have a higher rate of drownings, and many children do not know how to swim due to the lack of access to swimming lessons.
 This pool will provide swimming lessons for children.
 Planned Activities The project consists of a pool area for lap swimming, water exercise, and swim lessons; water sprays and zero-depth entries; large water slides; and restrooms, showers, and lockers.
 National Objective: LMA-Low/Mod Area Benefit Matrix Code: 03F-Parks, Recreational Facilities

 9 Project Name Code Compliance (P24)

 Target Area LMI Neighborhoods

 Goals Supported Code Compliance

 Needs Addressed Improve the health and safety of distressed neighborhoods and stabilize decline through enhanced code enforcement.
 Priority is placed on the areas within the one-half mile radius Walk to School zones of the Adams Elementary School, Hoover Elementary School, Ridgeview Elementary, Garfield Elementary, and Barge-Lincoln Elementary.
 The walk routes for these schools are within Census Tracts 2, 6, 12, and 15, which all have over 51% of the Census Block Groups exceeding 51% of Low to Moderate Income (LMI) households.

-Funding CDBG: \$113,327 (Carryforward Funds)
+Funding CDBG: \$88,000 (\$55,604 (2024 EN); \$32,396 (PYF)

-Description The investment in code enforcement in these neighborhood areas compliments the 5 sidewalk projects in these areas currently on the City of Yakima Transportation Improvement Plan (TIP), as well as refuse and clean-up projects funded by the Clean City Fund.
+Description The investment in code enforcement in these neighborhood areas compliments the 5 sidewalk projects in these areas currently on the City of Yakima Transportation Improvement Plan (TIP) and refuse and clean-up projects funded by the Clean City Fund.

-Target Date 12/31/2023
+Target Date 12/31/2024

 Estimate the number and type of families that will benefit from the proposed activities Approximately 320 LMI households will be directly assisted with this emphasis program.

-Location Description The 2023 emphasis area for code enforcement is prioritized within the walk to elementary school neighborhoods (LMI neighborhoods).
+Location Description The 2024 emphasis area for code enforcement is prioritized within the walk to elementary school neighborhoods (LMI neighborhoods).

 Planned Activities The salary of one Code Enforcement Officer from CDBG is necessary to conduct the code enforcement portion of this emphasis program.

 National Objective: LMA-Low/Mod Area Benefit

-10 Matrix Code: 15-Code Enforcement
+Matrix Code: 15-Code Enforcement

-Project Name Community Development Block Grant Administration (P10)
+Project Name Community Development Block Grant Administration Community Development Block Grant Administration (P10)

 Target Area NA

 Goals Supported Administration

 Needs Addressed Administration Priority

-Funding CDBG: \$213,456 (FY2023)
+Funding CDBG: \$206,127 (\$202,614 (2024 EN); \$3,513 (2024 PI)